wgomezf/BUS-BRA/README.md

-# BUS-BRA: A breast ultrasound dataset with BI-RADS categories (source codes)
+# BUS-BRA: A Breast Ultrasound Dataset for Assessing Computer-aided Diagnosis Systems (source codes)

 We introduce a breast ultrasound (BUS) dataset containing images of 1,064 patients that underwent routinary breast studies.
 The BUS dataset contains biopsy-proven tumor cases and BI-RADS annotations in categories 2, 3, 4, and 5.
 In addition, the dataset also contains ground truth delineations that divide the BUS images into tumoral and normal regions.
 Our dataset can be publicly accessed and downloaded through the open-access Zenodo repository (https://zenodo.org) under the collection named "BUS-BRA: A breast ultrasound dataset with BI-RADS categories" (https://doi.org/10.5281/zenodo.7730709), with the condition that any research originating from using the BUS-BRA dataset needs to cite the following paper:

-Wilfrido Gómez-Flores, Maria Julia Gregorio-Calas, and Wagner Coelho de Albuquerque Pereira, "A Breast Ultrasound Dataset with BI-RADS Categories for Benchmarking Computer-aided Diagnosis Systems," Medical Physics, 2023.
+Wilfrido Gómez-Flores, Maria Julia Gregorio-Calas, and Wagner Coelho de Albuquerque Pereira, "BUS-BRA: A Breast Ultrasound Dataset for Assessing Computer-aided Diagnosis Systems," Medical Physics, 2023.
 (In revision)

 Here, we provide the source codes to replicate the experiments in the article through two frameworks developed in Matlab 2022b: